Dog Face Swollen – Should You Be Worried?

 Dog Face Swollen - Bottom Line

-Facial swelling doesn't have to be serious, but it's usually caused by an allergic reaction.
-Try to look for other signs - like runny eyes or hives.
-Allergic reactions are easily treatable, and some are even preventable - like food and most skin allergies.
+Facial swelling doesn’t have to be serious, and an allergic reaction usually causes it.
+Try to look for other signs – like runny eyes or hives.
+Allergic reactions are easily treatable, and some are even preventable – like food and most skin allergies.

 Preventing an insect bite is not possible, but taking good care of your pet is the key to keeping him safe!
 Treating all the signs as they occur means your pet won't experience anything truly dangerous!